tc39/proposal-call-this/README.md

 that can be used to linearize deeply nested expressions like `f(0, g([h()], 1), 2)` into `h() |> g(^, 1) |> f(0, ^, 2)`.

-This is fundamentally different than the bind-`this` operator’s purpose, which would be much closer to property access `.`.
+This is fundamentally different than the bind-this operator’s purpose, which would be much closer to property access `.`.

-It is true that property access `.`, bind-`this`, and the pipe operator all may be used to linearize code.
+It is true that property access `.`, bind-this, and the pipe operator all may be used to linearize code.
 But this is a mere happy side effect for the first two operators:

 * Property access is tightly coupled to object membership.
-* Bind-`this` is simply changes the `this` binding of a function.
+* Bind-this is simply changes the `this` binding of a function.

 In contrast, the pipe operator is designed to generally linearize all other kinds of expressions.